liesel-devs/smoothcon/README.md

 ## Usage

-We illustrate usage with ranom data:
+We illustrate usage with random data:

 ```python
 # import packages